Imran4424/Machine-Learning-Models/README.md

 ### Support Vector Machine

 Support Vector Machine is a supervised machine learning model used for classification tasks.
 Support Vector Machines perform a classification tasks drawing a hyperplane.
 A hyperplane is a decision boundary that separates different classes.
-The goal is to find the optimal hyperplane that maximizes the margin between classes.
+The goal is to find the optimal hyperplane (decision boundary) that maximizes the margin between classes.

 ### Naive Bayes